AdaCore/training_material/courses/spark_for_ada_programmers/150_spark_boundary/03-software_boundary.rst

         Global => null;

 ---------------------------------------
-Modelling an API to Manage a Resource
+Modeling an API to Manage a Resource
 ---------------------------------------

 * Managing a resource may require